monome/docs/docs/norns/index.md

 There's a small light near the power plug.
 ORANGE means power.
 WHITE means disk access.

 On the bottom of the norns there is a tiny push switch will hard power-off the device.
 For general shut down use the _sleep_ menu function.
 This fully turns off the norns with a proper software shutdown.
-Use the bottom switch is something in software went wrong.
+Use the bottom switch if something in software went wrong.

 ## awake